About me

 -

-My research explores the histories (or ‘genealogy’) of British security politics in Northern Ireland.
+My research explores the history of British security politics in Northern Ireland.

-I am currently writing a book assessing the emergence of the UK’s first-ever counter-terrorism laws in the mid-1970s (amidst violence of the Northern Ireland ‘Troubles’), as well as the development of peacebuilding strategies which led to the 1998 Good Friday/Belfast Agreement.
-My book traces the roots of these Troubles-era counter-terrorism and peacebuilding interventions, across a longer history of Anglo-Irish politics.
-I find that, instead of manifesting a shift in UK security practices, these interventions actually represented the continuation of long-term patterns of British politics on Northern Ireland.
+I am currently writing a book assessing evolutions in UK security policy during the Northern Ireland ‘Troubles’.
+These include the emergence of the UK’s first-ever counter-terrorism laws (encompassing provisions like stop-and-search or detention without charge), as well as the development of peacebuilding strategies leading to the Good Friday Agreement in 1998.
+My book traces these policies’ roots across a longer history of Anglo-Irish politics.
+I argue that, instead of manifesting a rupture in norms, UK security policy during the Troubles actually represented the continuation of long-term patterns of British politics on Northern Ireland (and Ireland before partition).

-My book’s empirical materials are drawn from archival fieldwork in London and Belfast, as well as desk-based quantitative studies.
-My book applies corpus linguistic methods of keyness and collocation analysis to a new database capturing all UK parliamentary debates on Northern Ireland from 1920 (the year Northern Ireland was created under the Government of Ireland Act) to 1972 (the year Westminster assumed direct rule responsibilities in Northern Ireland following suspension of devolved administration).
-Through this quantitative analysis, I have established the parameters and continuity of a system of logics for thinking/speaking about Northern Ireland in British political discourse operative over the first six decades of the former’s existence.
-My book then deploys materials from the archives to trace connections between these long-term logics of British discourse on Northern Ireland, and schemes informing the design and legitimation of Government counter-terrorism and peacebuilding during the Troubles.
+My book’s empirical materials are drawn from archival fieldwork in London and Belfast, as well as desk-based quantitative research.
+My book applies corpus linguistic methods of keyness and collocation analysis to a new database encompassing all UK parliamentary debates on Northern Ireland from 1920 (the year Northern Ireland was created under the Government of Ireland Act) to 1972 (the year Westminster assumed direct rule in Northern Ireland following suspension of devolved administration).
+Through this quantitative analysis, I have established the parameters and continuity of a system of logics for thinking/speaking about Northern Irish questions active in British political discourse over the first six decades of Northern Ireland’s existence existence.
+My book then deploys materials from the archives to trace connections between these long-term logics of British discourse on Northern Ireland, and schemes informing the design and delivery of Government counter-terrorism and peacebuilding during the Troubles.

 I have published my research in leading journals, including Review of International Studies, the European Journal of International Security, and Critical Studies on Terrorism (follow this link for access to these publications).